Skip to content

 $ claude # => Restart Claude for new session

-Why It Matters: Explicit exit allows controlled session boundaries.
-Work with AI for focused tasks, then return to terminal for git operations, deployment, or other manual work.
-Clean separation between AI-assisted and manual workflows prevents over-reliance on AI for simple tasks.
-Balance AI assistance with maintaining core terminal proficiency.
+Why It Matters: Explicit exit enables controlled session boundaries, creating clear transitions between AI-assisted and manual workflows.
+Work with Claude for complex tasks, then return to the terminal for git operations, deployment, or work that benefits from manual control.
+Clean separation prevents over-reliance on AI for simple tasks where direct commands are faster.
+Maintaining core terminal proficiency ensures you remain effective when AI assistance is unavailable.

 Next Steps